 One purveyor of the ban-ideology stated (CMAJ) “If any member of Canadian society were to smack another on the bottom for any reason it would be assault.
 Unless, of course, the recipient of the assault is a child between the ages of 2 and 12.”

-Constructive physical discipline is more effective than all other enforcement alternatives, and Authoritative parenting styles ("traditional" or "loving & firmly guiding") that use occasional and moderate spnaking as a back-up to other methods in nurturing environments consistently produce the best developmental outcomes.
-The spectrum of harms come from its removal, NOT from its judicious use.
+Constructive physical discipline is more effective than all other enforcement alternatives, and Authoritative parenting styles (“traditional” or “loving & firmly guiding”) that use occasional and moderate spanking as a back-up to other methods in nurturing environments consistently produce the best developmental outcomes.
+The spectrum of harms come from its removal, not from its judicious use.

 Objective and detailed hard-data investigations, coupled with broad clinical longitudinal studies of parenting outcomes, and empirical observation of societal experiences, all show anti-spanking opinions are wishful thinking to impose harmful agendas, but they have no basis in fact and are continually debunked when put to scientific scrutiny.